alnmonkey/iDescriptor/README.md

 ## Linux Udev Rules

-iDescriptor will check for udev rules but in case it fails to detect your device you can manually add the udev rules by doing similar to the following:
+iDescriptor will check for udev rules but in case it fails, you can manually add the udev rules by doing similar to the following:

 ```bash
 @uncore  sudo cat /etc/udev/rules.d/99-idevice.rules